 - ¾ cup granulated sugar

-- 1 tbsp pure maple syrup or molasses
+- 1 tablespoon pure maple syrup or molasses

 - 1¼ cups all-purpose flour